The Purdue Department of Animal Sciences proudly welcomes Julie Mahoney, Ph.D., as a clinical assistant professor.

 According to Mahoney, she is particularly passionate about helping students build connections within the agricultural industry and guiding them toward professional opportunities that align with their interests.

 “I see my role as both an educator and a connector, linking students with professionals, alumni and subject matter experts who can support their development,” Mahoney said.
-“I’m also looking forward to supporting student research engagement, as it’s a critical component of quality education and industry advancement.”
+“I’m also looking forward to helping more undergraduate students get involved in research, as it’s a key part of a well-rounded education and contributes to the continued advancement of the agriculture industry.”

-Mahoney will begin her teaching responsibilities in the 2025/2026 academic year, with initial emphasis on courses such as ANSC 10200: Introduction to Animal Agriculture, nutrition principles and applications and livestock management.
+Mahoney will begin her teaching responsibilities in the 2025/2026 academic year, with initial emphasis on courses such as introductory animal science, nutrition and livestock management.

 Outside of her career, Mahoney enjoys spending time with her husband and children, cooking and gardening.